 If some of your parents were sitting with you right now face to face...and looked you in the eyes, could you answer yes to any of the questions below?

-This event will be jam packed with practical ideas, best practice, lesson plans and activities that you can take away to enhance the curriculum in so many ways.
+The event will be jam-packed with practical ideas, best practice, lesson plans and activities that you can take away to enhance the curriculum in so many ways.